railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 	More generally it enables you to make analyses using other simulation levels that you could expect..

-The \ ``account_reporting``\ module was developed toprovide configurable reports for balance sheets or earnings statement in legally required formats.
+The \ ``account_reporting``\ module was developed to provide configurable reports for balance sheets or earnings statements in legally required formats.

 .. index:: Journal